msantoshnetha/test_dev/README.md

 Enter a value: yes

-terraform.tf.state will be created in JSON format
+terraform.tf.state we can be create in JSON format using $ terraform show -json > tfstate.json

 Completed

+check the inventary with all serveers by running $ terraform-inventory -inventory tfstate.json